Criminal Finances Act Course Overview

-The new Criminal Finances Act 2017 targets corruption, money laundering and tax evasion.
-It aims to recoup more criminal assets and is part of the government’s strategic approach to reducing financial crime.
+Online training for Employees focused around how the Criminal Finances Act (CFA) of 2017 targets corruption, money laundering and tax evasion.
+CFA aims to recoup more criminal assets and is part of the government’s strategic approach to reducing financial crime.

-The Criminal Finances Act sets out offences that hold corporations and partnerships criminally liable when they fail to prevent their employees, agents, or others who provide services on their behalf from criminally facilitating tax evasion.
-This is a significant change from existing law under which they can only be found liable for criminally facilitating tax evasion if the most senior members of the organisation – typically the board of directors – are aware of the facilitation.
+The Criminal Finances Act sets out offences that hold corporations and partnerships criminally liable when they fail to prevent their employees, agents, or others who provide services on their behalf from criminally facilitating tax evasion or tax fraud.
+This is a significant change from prior law under which they could only be found liable for criminally facilitating tax evasion if the most senior members of the organisation – typically the board of directors – were aware of the facilitation.

 This new course is appropriate for anyone working in or for UK organisations.